ethereum/ethereum-org-website/src/content/developers/docs/standards/tokens/erc-777/index.md

 ### Backwards compatibility with ERC-20 {#backwards-compatibility-with-erc-20}

-It means that ERC-777 contracts can be interacted with as if they were ERC-20 contracts.
+ERC-777 contracts can be interacted with as if they were ERC-20 contracts.

 ## Further Reading {#further-reading}